petrbouda/async-profiler-openjdk-playground/README.md

 kernel.kptr_restrict=0
 ```

+- If changing the configuration is not possible, you may fall back to `-e itimer` profiling mode.
+It is similar to cpu mode, but does not require perf_events support.
+As a drawback, there will be no kernel stack traces.

 - start the process with the options below if we want to get rid of some problems with inlined frames

 ```
 -XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints

+When agent is not loaded at JVM startup (by using -agentpath option) it is highly recommended to use -XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints JVM flags.
+Without those flags the profiler will still work correctly but results might be less accurate e.g. without -XX:+DebugNonSafepoints there is a high chance that simple inlined methods will not appear in the profile.
+When agent is attached at runtime CompiledMethodLoad JVMTI event enables debug info, but only for methods compiled after the event is turned on.
 ```

 ### Humongous Allocation Tracker